-- By smell: Natural gas is colorless and odorless, but gas providers add a chemical that makes it smell like rotten eggs so any leaks can be easily detected.
-It is extremely important that you call us as soon as you smell the gas and not wait several hours or days before calling. - By sound: A hissing or roaring sound coming from a natural gas line might be a sign of a leak. - By sight: If you see unexplained dead grass, natural gas might be leaking.
+- By smell: Natural gas is colorless and odorless, but gas providers add a chemical that makes it smell like rotten eggs so any leaks can be easily detected. - By sound: A hissing or roaring sound coming from a natural gas line might be a sign of a leak. - By sight: If you see unexplained dead grass, natural gas might be leaking.
 Dirt or debris blowing in the air and water bubbling in a puddle, pond, or creek are other signs.

 What should I do if I suspect a leak?

 If you smell a faint gas odor: